ChackMociute/Software-Design-Team-3-jCalculator/README.md

 4. Isaac Lewis

 ## Source code
-There are code in 3 places, divided to allow for plugin development app/ contains the main framework responsible for handling user input and managing plugins api/ contains the shared classes used both by the applications and the plugins plugins/ contains some sample plugins
+There is code in 3 places, divided to allow for plugin development

+* app/ contains the main framework responsible for handling user input and managing plugins
+* api/ contains the shared classes used both by the applications and the plugins
+* plugins/ contains some sample plugins

 ## Building
-Running the following command will build the app, api, and sample plugins gradlew build
+Running the following command will build the app, api, and sample plugins

+    gradlew build

-A jar with the plugins folder is created in app/build/libs/ Run with java -jar \[jar name\]
+A jar with the plugins folder is created in app/build/libs/ that can be ran with

+    java -jar [jar name]

 You might need to run as administrator for it to work